MicrosoftDocs/customer-insights/topics/preview/create-project.md

 3. When you are done adding users, select **Add** to confirm.

 ### Member permissions
-Dynamics 365 Customer Insights engagement insights has only the role of **Owner** currently available, with the following permissions enabled:
+Dynamics 365 Customer Insights  engagement insights capability has only the role of **Owner** currently available, with the following permissions enabled:

 - Create projects
 - Configure projects (members, delete)